Support

 View All Supporting Documents

-Abstract This tool was developed mainly to provide a quick analysis resource for XPS experiments involving graphene flakes or films of different thicknesses.
-Given sets of data from the experiment as indicated in the manual for this tool, it can provide the number of monolayers not only for graphene flakes, but other thin film materials.
+This tool was developed mainly to provide a quick analysis resource for XPS experiments involving graphene flakes or films of different thicknesses.
+Given sets of data from experimental results, it can provide the number of monolayers not only for graphene flakes, but other thin film materials.

-References C. S. Fadley.
+C. S. Fadley.
 Basic Concepts of X-Ray Photoelectron Spectroscopy, C. J. Powel and A. Jabolonsky.
-Nist Electron Inelastic Mean Free Path Database, CasaXPS.com
+NIST Electron Inelastic Mean Free Path Database, CasaXPS.com

 Cite this work